-The fees are generally lower than any competitor-a few hundred yen for each transaction, depending on the amount you send.
-TransferWise also tends to have the best currency exchange rates of its competitors, too, which helps you lose less money.
+The fees are generally lower than any competitor- depending on the amount you send.
+Wise also tends to have the best currency exchange rates of its competitors, too, which helps you lose less money.
+However, in the past 3 years, the yen to USD rates have not been the best, and transfer fees can mount to up to 30usd depending on the amount you transfer.
+Wise is still one of the better options for sending money home.